 Unidentified blonde (I liked her picture).

-Brian Keith (1921-1997), best known today for his role as the gruff-but-lovable ‘Uncle Bill’ on the popular 60’s TV sitcom “Family Affair,”.
-He is buried above his daughter, Daisy Keith, an actress who appeared with her father in the short-lived TV series, “Heartland,” back in 1989.
-Daisy killed herself in May of 1997.
+Brian Keith (1921-1997), best known for his role on the popular 60’s TV sitcom “Family Affair,” is buried above his daughter, Daisy Keith, who killed herself in May of 1997.
 Brian Keith, suffering from lung cancer & emphysema, shot himself at his Malibu home one month later.
 Sad yet sweet..?

 Janet Leigh (1927-2004).
-Although she appeared in many films, Janet will always be remembered as the woman stabbed to death by crazy Norman Bates in the famous shower scene from Alfred Hitchcock’s “Psycho” – one of the most iconic scenes in the history of Hollywood.
+Janet will always be remembered as the woman stabbed to death by crazy Norman Bates in the famous shower scene from Alfred Hitchcock’s “Psycho.”

 Carroll O’Connor (1924-2001), TV’s “Archie Bunker” on the smash hit sitcom “All in the Family.”
-Carroll died of a heart attack in June of 2001.
 Also buried here is Carroll’s adopted son, Hugh O’Connor (1962-1995), who played ‘Lt.
 Lonnie Jamison’ on his father’s show (“In the Heat of the Night”).
 Unfortunately, plagued by drug problems, the young man shot himself in 1995.
 Wow, a lot of suicides in these parts.

 Marilyn Monroe’s funeral service was held here inside the Westwood Memorial Cemetery Chapel on August 8, 1962.